yjl9903/vite-plugin-cloudflare-functions/README.md

 #### Override environment

-For example, you set the environment variable `PASS`.
+For example, you have set the environment variable `PASS`.

 ```ts
 // cloudflare.d.ts